DigEngInfra/DigEngInfra.github.io/Blog/Intro.md

+# Digital Engineering for Infrastructure Blog

+## Introduction to Founder

 Hello, welcome to my blog and my first post.
 Thank you for taking the time to read about my journey.
 Hopefully you'll learn something amongst what may be many many rants!